entigolabs/infralib-lab/quickstart/1/readme.txt

 > $ echo "aws_auth_user: john" >> config/infra/eks.yaml

 Option 2: Configure AWS Role.
 Change the following command to your needs or skip it.
-When using AWS SSO then the following wildcard value could be used AWSReservedSSO\_AWSAdministratorAccess\_.*
+When using AWS SSO then one of the following wildcard values might work for you: AWSReservedSSO\_AWSAdministratorAccess\_.* or AWSReservedSSO_AdministratorAccess_.*.
+Yuu can see your current SSO role when clicking on your username in the upper right corner of the AWS console.
 > $ echo "iam_admin_role: AWSReservedSSO_AWSAdministratorAccess_.*" >> config/infra/eks.yaml

 Verify that either **"aws\_auth\_user"** or/and **"iam\_admin\_role"** is/are configured in the "config/infra/eks.yaml" file.